St. Thomas Altar

 St. Thomas Church in the DuPont Circle section of Washington, was built in the 1880’s.
 It was severely damaged in a fire in the 1970’s that destroyed most of the structure but most of the altar at the east end of the nave survived.
 The damaged altar and reredos were retained and protected in place after the church itself was demolished and the site turned into a park.

-Each stone was measured and its condition noted on color-coded drawings showing good, fair and poor stones.
-A master plan of all stones was drawn showing all of the original joints, layouts and conditions.
-The plans were then integrated into designs for new uses for the stones.
-The client is proceeding with removals and salvage and plans to open the new church integrating these salvaged elements in 2018.
+Each stone was measured and its condition noted on color-coded drawings marking good, fair, and poor conditions.
+A master plan of all pieces was drawn showing the original joints, layouts, and conditions.
+The plans were then integrated into designs for their integration and reuse in the new church.
+This preservation-minded approach ensured that important pieces of the church’s heritage would continue to serve the congregation in their new home.